Familymoon Trip to Maine, August 2009

 Morgan at 15, Seal Harbor, Acadia National Park, Maine.

 We discover a cave!
-And the aroma of rotting seaweed!
+And the lovely aroma of rotting seaweed!

 Love this place!
 We were in awe how similar the Maine coast was to our Washington’s…and yet so different.